ansys/pyansys-dev-guide/doc/source/how-to/repository-protection.rst

 Another way to protect your repository is to set a cooldown period for Dependabot updates.
 This setting delays version updates for a certain number of days.
-By default, we recommend setting the ``default-days`` cooldown period to 10 days.
+By default, the recommended setting for the ``default-days`` cooldown period is 10 days.

 To set the cooldown period, create a file named ``.github/dependabot.yml`` with the following content: